TGaDev203/UnityGame-TAdventure2D/README.md

 ## Development:

-**TileVania2D** was developed by **Nguyen Van Tri**.
+**T-Adventure** was developed by **Nguyen Van Tri**.
 The game design, level mapping, coding, and overall gameplay were all created by me.
 However, the sprite art and sound effects were sourced from online assets to match the game’s retro aesthetic.

 The **UI** is fully designed and created by me, featuring an intuitive and simple layout that allows players to adjust audio levels easily.
 The UI includes options for adjusting background music and SFX volume during gameplay.